Wai Community - Sierra Leone

 May 2017 – Assessment Trip

 The volunteers of EWB are working closely with the members of the Wai Community to ensure that all project design decisions are in line with what they believe to be best for their needs.
 EWB is also seeking partnerships with medical practitioners to ensure that the clinic will be stocked with adequate supplies.
-The project team will work with the community to ensure that the staff of the clinic are sufficiently trained to deliver safe and reliable medical care.
+The project team will work with the community and local officials to ensure that the staff of the clinic are sufficiently trained to deliver safe and reliable medical care.

 JOIN US: email@example.com